Native Plant Garden Planning in Frisco, Texas

 Shade-tolerant.
 Good under existing trees.

-HOA Landscaping in Frisco
+HOA Landscaping Rules in Frisco

 Frisco HOAs vary from minimal to strict.
 Start with a written plan.
 Clean bed edges and grouped plantings signal care.
 Some boards want to see plant lists before you start.